Skip to Content

 If applying for several scholarships, please ask your referee to write the relevant scholarship name on each reference.

-All applications are photocopied by the Scholarships Office so binding/folders and colour pages are not effective.
+All applications should be sent as pdf to the Scholarships Office, if sending as hardcopy please do not bind or place in folders.
+Colour pages /photographs can be used if sent as pdf, if sent as hardcopy, they will not be copied in colour for the Committee.
 Applications should be A4 sized, and single sided.
-Preferably paperclip your application together and if you must use a staple please ensure there is only one staple in the top left hand corner.
+Preferably send as pdf, otherwise paperclip your hardcopy application together and if you must use a staple please ensure there is only one staple in the top left hand corner.

 Please read your letter carefully as this information is included in your letter of offer.
 We cannot give a specific date for payment as payments are reliant on many factors.